MattPinder/MastersProject/README.md

-BEfore summer: Get M. salarius paper submitted, and submit other genomes to NCBI Pathway Analysis of S marinoi + Thalassosira and phaeo
+Before summer: Get M. salarius paper submitted, and submit other genomes to NCBI Pathway Analysis of S marinoi + Thalassosira and phaeo

 Nature podcast - beneficial double knockout study (13 April)

 Useful link: http://www.nature.com.secure.sci-hub.io/articles/nmicrobiol201665

+# 19 May 2017

+## Pathway Tools
+Important note - Pathway Tools Cellular Overview poster output is in PostScript (.ps) format, so requires a program such as EPS/PS Viewer to view and convert to a conventional image type

+## Albiorix tutorials
+Continue work on the NCBI upload tutorial, while amending the Loktanella files